 The other form of the Greek Horarium appears in one passage from Cedrenus.
 Here the 11th century chronicler lists the hours of the day in which prayers are sent up to heaven.
 Cedrenus mentions no testament, but he does attribute this modified Horarium to Adam as part of the revelations the first ancestor received from God.
 The similarities between these ideas and the Prophecy lead Stone to conclude that Cedrenus "possibly reflects an earlier form of the tradition than that preserved in Syriac" (Stone 1982, 47).
 Bauckham points out that Cedrenus' Horarium agrees with Syriac rec.
 1 at the first hour of the day, which in his opinion casts doubt on Robinson's argument that the Horarium was first composed in Syriac (Bauckham 2008, 395-96).
 Although Cedrenus only lists the hours of the day, the chronicler tells us that both the hours of the day and the hours of the night had been revealed to Adam.
 An almost verbatim passage in George Syncellus (9th century) is likely the Vorlage for Cedrenus' Horarium, but unfortunately the text of Syncellus is damaged from the point where the listing of the hours would begin.

 The following is not a complete listing of manuscripts, but only lists the witnesses included so far in this OCP edition.

 The text transcribed in the OCP edition of the Testament of Adam is in the public domain.
-For further information about the re-use and re-publication of this or other OCP texts, click on the "copyright and permissions" link under the "help" menu (question mark) at top.
+For further information about the re-use and re-publication of this or other OCP texts, click on the "Copyright" link under the "Help and Information" menu at top.